 Anqet is an orphan and her evil uncle lusts after her.
 To get her in his bed, he connives to steal her lands.
 Anqet may be an innocent all alone in the world, but she’s no push-over.
 This is a woman determined to gain them back.
 She will go to the Egyptian court and maneuver through a realm of politics and lust.
 Anqet is stunningly beautiful and perfect and maybe a teensy bit too good to be true.

 In Patricia Potter’s The Silver Link, Antonia and Tristan are from two different worlds.
-Nevertheless, their forbidden love unites them in a link that can never be severed.
+Nevertheless, their forbidden love unites them.
+They share a link that never can be severed.

 Hello, everyone!
 T.S.
 Eliot wrote that April is the cruelest month, and it’s certainly been a tumultuous one.
 I’m thankful it’s almost over, and that May will soon be upon us in all its flowery glory.